 In a nutshell, Yardie is a gangster movie with a touch of comic relief, and also a story of tormented love, affection and regret.
 To boot, this is a film about British-Jamaican relations and cultural exchange.
 It reveals how much Jamaicans and West Indians contributed to the progress and development of Britain.
 It should resonate with people on both sides of the Atlantic.

 Yardie is out in UK theatres on Friday, August the 31st.
+Out on VoD in December.
 It might become the first installment of a trilogy of movies, just like Headley’s novels.
 Fingers crossed!